raspberrypilearning/jukskei/en/step_5.md

 --- task ---

-**Test:** Press `n` and play to a score above 200 - check the hat shows and you hear your chosen sound!
+**Test:** Press `N` and play to a score above 200 - check the hat shows and you hear your chosen sound!

 --- /task ---

-### Add a controls screen
+### Show the game controls

 --- task ---

+Select the Stage and open the Backdrops tab.

+--- /task ---

+--- task ---

-Select the Stage, duplicate the Hill backdrop and rename it ‘Controls’.
+Duplicate the Hill backdrop and rename it ‘Controls’.

 --- /task ---